krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Amazon EFS is a fully managed service for hosting Network File System (__NFS__) filesystems in the cloud.

 - File Share for __Linux__ EC2 instances on AWS (NOT Windows).
-- fully managed file system solution accessed using the __NFS protocol__.
+- fully managed file system solution accessed using the __NFS protocol__ only.
 - You get __elastic storage capacity__
 - you __pay only for what you use__.
 - You get __multi-AZ metadata and data storage__.